 How do I use WhatsApp Business with multiple users?
+Or can WhatsApp Business be used on multiple devices?
 Seems like a fairly simple question right?
 Unfortunately, WhatsApp has made the answer complicated.
-In this article, we’ll explain the WhatsApp Business multiple users' problems, why it exists, and how to resolve it based on the type of company you operate.
+In this article, we’ll explain the WhatsApp Business multiple users' problems, why it exists and the solution to using WhatsApp Business on multiple devices based on the type of company you operate.

-Why Using WhatsApp Business with Multiple Users is Hard
+How To Use WhatsApp Business with Multiple Users

 WhatsApp Business Multiple Users: One to Two Users